 The follow-on infographic idea-sheet was created many years ago, before Green in Real Life transitioned from Blogger’s blogspot to our home here at greeninreallife.com.
 The branding and design is dated, but good ideas are always in fashion, so we’ve keep it with our updated post:

 Additional Pet-Friendly Gardening Ideas

-We also collaborated with Dalmatian DIY to share a comprehensive post on How to Create a Pet-Friendly Home Garden.
+Looking for more pawesome pet-friendly garden ideas?
+You can find all of our pet-friendly gardening and greener living with pets posts under the respective tags.
+We also collaborated with Dalmatian DIY to share a comprehensive post on creating a pet-friendly home garden.
 Check it out for tips on garden design, plantings, problems, and more.
 They also have a great post in their archives on fruits, veggies and herbs that are safe for sharing with your dogs and other handy tips.
 We’ve pinned it and other pet ideas to our growing collection of greener living pet pins on Pinterest.